 There are still no compulsory programs for rehabilitation following the release of these offenders.
 There are still no measures in place for victims to pursue court-mandated protection from contact during the course of the investigation.
 These are a few of the changes to our legal system that must take place before I will ever feel confident that hate crimes have become a "priority response" for our state officials.

 I am not an easy person to figure out.
 I find myself frequently pushing the boundaries of social convention.
 I dress how I please, and have done so for many years.
 I don't attempt to be feminine or masculine, nor am I attracted specifically to men or women.
-In fact, I appreciate the qualities of both.
+In fact, I appreciate the qualities of both sexes.
+However, if one must classify my lifestyle by some generic taxonomical term, try "androgyny" -- still the genderqueer and pansexual labels are preferred as they better encompass my sense of gender identity and sexual orientation.

 Suffice it to say, I only have one life.
 And I certainly intend to enjoy it to its maximum potential even if my nonconformist nature may nonetheless offend some people's rigid cultural sensibilities.
 I'm an advocate for equality and proponent for change.
 And change can always start with any person!